-- Operate the indicators verify operation of the exterior lights.
+- Operate the turn signals verify the operation of the exterior lights.

-If your indicator lights do not operate, your mechanic will visually inspect the fuse(s) and operate the switch a bit to see if he can determine where the problem is.
+If your turn signal lights do not operate, your mechanic will visually inspect the fuse(s) and operate the switch a bit to see if he can determine where the problem is.
 Your mechanic should inspect all lights during every major service event.

-What common symptoms indicate you may need to replace the Indicator Switch?
+What common symptoms indicate you may need to replace the Turn Signal Switch?